What is Point of Sale (POS)?

 - Terminal Testing requires validation to ensure that the devices are connected to the network and that the latest OS is running on it to support the POS app.

 #2) Display Pole – Display Pole is the device that displays the item price once the product is scanned using the barcode scanner.

 - Verify display pole displays the same price as seen on POS terminal

-#3) Barcode Reader – Barcode Reader is used to scan the products.
-After the scan is complete, a check is done in the backend to verify if the item exists in the inventory list and also retrieve item price.
+#3) Barcode Reader – Barcode Reader is used to scanning the products.
+After the scan is complete, a check is done in the backend to verify if the item exists in the inventory list and also retrieve the item price.
 Once the item gets sold the inventory is updated to reduce the available number of units.

-- For Testing purpose, validation can be done by scanning a product missing from the inventory list
+- For the Testing purpose, validation can be done by scanning a product missing from the inventory list

 - Validate by scanning products which are available in the inventory list but with no price tagged